maheshiv/maheshiv.github.io/_posts/2017-01-27-my-first-blog.md

 layout: post
 title:  "From zero to React-Native app development"
 categories: React-Native
 excerpt: 'Hello, This is my first blog on React-Native.
 Click on the header to know how I created an mobile app.
-Feel free me to add any inputs.'
+Feel free to add any inputs.'
 ---

 This blog includes how I did app using React-Native.